fraxken/jsdoc-tokenizer/README.md

 Tokens are exported in the module.

 ## Caveats
-- There is a room for improvement on supporting more chars for Identifier.
+- There is a room for improvement on supporting more chars for Identifier (Some are not supported in tag).
+- Example & Description tags are closed with `@` that must be preceded by `*\s`.

 ## License
 MIT